 5 Ways To Build A Survival Bunker

 These can be as simple or as elaborate as you like.
-I have seen a few where someone had simply dug a hole into the side of a hill and excavated it to the size they desired.
+I have seen a few where someone simply dug a hole into the side of a hill and excavated it to the size they desired.
 This may be one of the cheapest options, but you certainly need to know a few things before attempting this, especially how to reinforce such a structure.

 Shipping containers are a neat idea because they are a bare-bones framework that you can put together as you choose, kind of like building something out of Lego.

 The biggest downfall of shipping containers is that they were not designed to be buried underground.
-So they may not be able to hold up to the stresses of being underground and they are prone to rust.
+So, they may not be able to hold up to the stresses of being underground, and they are prone to rust.

-Prefabricated Survival Bunker
+Option 2: Prefabricated Survival Bunker

 Several reputable companies specialize in building and installing smaller scale bunkers.
 Almost everything that is needed to live underground is thought out, designed, and installed by the manufacturer.

 There are many underground silos and other military installations that over time, became abandoned and were eventually put up for sale.

-But after they were abandoned, given their locations and years of neglect they can be purchased cheap.
-Again, the word cheap is probably not the right word but replicating such a structure today would be an astronomical cost.
+But after they were abandoned, given their locations and years of neglect, they can be purchased “cheaply.”
+Again, the word cheap is probably not the right word, but replicating such a structure today would be an astronomical cost for the average person.

-For those that truly have the means and want nothing to do with building a shelter, don’t fret as there is an option for you.
+For those that truly have the means and want nothing to do with building a shelter or DIY bunkers, don’t fret.
+There is an option for you.

 Some of the costs I have heard for entry into these luxury spaces are well above six figures.
-But considering that all you have to do is to walk through the door, that price may be worth it to some
+But considering that all you have to do is to walk through the door, that price may be worth it to some.

 4 Pros of Survival Bunkers

-So I have talked a little bit about some of the popular bunker options available, but now I am going to go into a little more detail about the pros and cons concerning bunkers as a whole.
+So, I have talked a little bit about some of the popular bunker options available, but now I am going to go into a little more detail about the pros and cons concerning bunkers as a whole.

 For locations where a bunker can be placed right in the backyard or very close to home, the idea of instant security is pretty appealing.
-No matter what situation arises the ability to climb in and shut the door quickly, and effectively protect you and yours is hard to beat.
+No matter what situation arises, the ability to climb in and shut the door quickly and effectively protect you and yours is hard to beat.

 A bunker doesn’t have to be used just for Armageddon.
 It can be used as cold storage for food items and a secure location for other supplies.
-It can also be a haven during times of war, civil unrest, and offers protection against mother nature, such as severe storms and tornados.
+It can also be a haven during times of war, civil unrest, and protection against mother nature, such as severe storms and tornados.

 Camouflage and Security

 Given that most bunkers are located underground, they are out of sight and out of mind.
-Meaning that would be threats could walk on top of you and not even know it.
+Meaning that would-be threats could walk on top of you and not even know it.
 An underground bunker is about as discreet as they come when it comes to a bug out location.

 Long Term Protection

-While a bunker can be used for short term protection like a bad storm, they can also provide protection and a place to ride out a long term event.
+While a bunker can be used for short term protection like during a bad storm, they can also provide protection and a place to ride out a long term event.
 Some disastrous events are not over in a matter of hours or days.
 The unsafe conditions they leave behind can take time before they dissipate and it is safe for you to go above ground.